Pokémon Ranger and the Temple of the Sea: Plot

-While exploring Samiya, the group encounters Phantom, who is able to open the chamber to the Sea Crown, the temple's central artifact consisting of numerous large crystals.
-Phantom begins to remove the crystals, causing Samiya to flood and sink deeper into the ocean.
-The group escapes to the submarine while Walker confronts Phantom, reconnecting most of the crystals to the crown before he, Phantom, and one of the crystals are washed away by the flood.
+While exploring Samiya, the group encounters Phantom, who is able to open the chamber to the Sea Crown, the temple's central artifact consisting of numerous large jewels.
+Phantom begins to remove the jewels, causing Samiya to flood and sink deeper into the ocean.
+The group escapes to the submarine while Walker confronts Phantom, reconnecting most of the jewels to the crown before he, Phantom, and one of the jewels are washed away by the flood.
 Determined to save its home, Manaphy returns to the Crown's chamber with Ash, Pikachu and May in tow, while Lizabeth, Brock, and Max are forced to depart in the submarine.
-Ash and May reconnect the remaining crystals but notice one is missing.
-While escaping the flood, Ash finds the last crystal in a fountain.
-He puts Pikachu, May, and Manaphy in an air capsule that used to be part of Phantom's submarine before diving into the completely flooded crown chamber and reconnecting the crystal, causing Samiya to rise to the ocean's surface.
+Ash and May reconnect the remaining jewels but notice one is missing.
+While escaping the flood, Ash finds the last jewel in a fountain.
+He puts Pikachu, May, and Manaphy in an air capsule that was part of Phantom's submarine before diving into the completely flooded crown chamber and reconnecting the jewel, causing Samiya to rise to the ocean's surface.

-While May and Pikachu mourn Ash's apparent sacrifice, Phantom appears and kidnaps Manaphy.
-Ash, surrounded by a glowing aura from the newly rebuilt Sea Crown, pursues Phantom and retrieves Manaphy.
-Phantom returns with his ship, but Manaphy leads an assault with several wild Water-type Pokémon to destroy the ship and subdue Phantom in its rubble.
-With Phantom defeated, Walker is able to deliver Manaphy safely to Samiya, completing his mission.
+While May and Pikachu mourn Ash's apparent sacrifice, Phantom suddenly appears and kidnaps Manaphy.
+Ash — surrounded by a glowing aura from the rebuilt Sea Crown — pursues Phantom and retrieves Manaphy.
+Phantom returns with his ship but Manaphy leads a counterattack with several wild Water-type Pokémon, including the legendary Kyogre.
+With Phantom subdued, Walker is able to deliver Manaphy safely to Samiya, completing his mission.
 May and Manaphy share a heartfelt farewell before the group watches Samiya return to depths of the ocean.
-Ash and his friends separate from Walker and the Marina Group and continue on their journey.
+Phantom is arrested while Ash and his friends part ways from Walker and the Marina Group and continue on their journey.

-In the credits, it is revealed that Phantom and his first mate Galen were either arrested and put in jail or still subdued in its rubble.

-Cast

-Note: Pokemon Ranger and the Temple of the Sea is the first film in the series to be released since Pokémon USA's acquisition of US distribution from 4Kids Entertainment, which resulted in a new English voice cast.
+Voice cast

 Production

 On December 9, 2005, the title for the ninth Pokémon feature film was revealed to be Pokémon Ranger and the Prince of the Sea in the Japanese children's program Oha Suta on TV Tokyo.
 Setting designs were inspired by cities and ruins in Italy, particularly in Rome, Naples, and Capri.